 - (5) If briefing or oral argument is required, the Clerk must advise the parties of the dates by which briefs are to be filed, and of the date of oral argument. - (6) The proceeding must be given preference over ordinary civil cases. - (7) The Clerk must send a copy of the final disposition to the Superior Court judge or District of Columbia officer. - (c) Other Extraordinary Writs.
-An application for an extraordinary writ other than one provided for in Rule 21(a) must be made by filing a petition with the Clerk of this court with proof of service on the respondent.
-Proceedings on the application must conform, so far as is practicable, to the procedures prescribed in Rule 21(a) and (b). - (d) Form of Filings.
-All filings must conform to Rule 32.
-Except by the court's permission, a document must not exceed 30 pages.
+An application for an extraordinary writ other than one provided for in Rule 21-(a) must be made by filing a petition with the Clerk of this court with proof of service on the respondent.
+Proceedings on the application must conform, so far as is practicable, to the procedures prescribed in Rule 21-(a) and (b). - (d) Form of Papers Filings; Number of Copies.
+All papers filings must conform to Rule 32.
+Except by the court's permission, a paper document must not exceed 30 pages.
+An original and 3 copies must be filed unless the court requires the filing of a different number by order in a particular case.